 Prime costs are the components that are direct in nature.
 Conversion costs are the components to change raw materials to finished goods.

-Importantly, nonmanufacturing costs for selling and general/administrative purposes (SG&A) are not part of factory overhead.
+Importantly, nonmanufacturing costs for SG&A (selling and general/administrative purpose) are not part of factory overhead.
 Selling costs relate to order procurement and fulfillment, and include items like advertising and commissions.
 Administrative costs arise from general management functions and include executive salaries, accounting departments, and human relations.

 |Did you learn?|